HL7/crmi-ig/input/pages/artifact-repository-service.md

     * **resource**: The resource type of artifact to be released.

 ##### Draft
-The _draft_ operation supports the creation of a new draft version of an existing artifact in _active_ status.
-This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and a pre-release label of `-draft` appended to the version.

-`effectivePeriod`, `approvalDate` and any extensions which are only valid for active artifacts should also be removed.
+The _draft_ operation supports the creation of a new draft version of an existing _active_ artifact.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of _draft_ and an appropriate version element consistent with the versioning methodology of the authoring system (e.g. an incremented version with a pre-release label of `-draft`).
+In addition, this operation **SHOULD** remove elements such as `effectivePeriod` and  `approvalDate` which are only valid for active artifacts.

 The following parameters **SHOULD** be supported for the draft operations:

-* **draftVersion**: The version of the artifact which is in review, i.e. the version under which it will be released
+* **draftVersion**: If specified, the version to be used for the newly drafted artifact
 * Instance level:
     * **id**: The server-specific id of the artifact to be drafted.
 * Type level: